cobudget/ampersand-modal-view/README.md

 # ampersand-modal-view

-A modal popup view for Ampersand.js.
+A modal popup view for Ampersand.js that works with Bootstrap.

 ## Install